dannydover/vain/README.md

 ## A Note on Authenticating on a Limited-input Device
-This section is still being developed. [documentation for OAuth2ForDevices](https://developers.google.com/identity/protocols/OAuth2ForDevices)
+This section is still being developed.
+[OAuth2ForDevices](https://developers.google.com/identity/protocols/OAuth2ForDevices)

 ## Creating Your Webhooks

   Webhooks are a mechanism for querying information from the web.
+You could certainly
-You could request data from the device itself but using webhooks decreases bandwidth usage and gives you better logging and debugging capabilities than manual HTTP requests.
+	make the applicable HTTP requests from the the device itself but using webhooks decreases bandwidth usage and perhaps more importantly gives you better logging and debugging capabilities than manual HTTP requests.

   ### Creating a webhook on Particle.io in order to query Real Time Active Users